-- 1. The student will be contacted by phone and/or mail, and/or FDA Representative and ordered to surrender the FDA Computer issued to him/her. - 2.
-The student will have 2 school weeks after the third truancy to meet with the FDA Superintendent/Executive Director to explain any reasons behind the Truancy. - 3.
-After meeting with the student, The FDA Superintendent/Executive Director will decide if the student will be allowed to continue to be enrolled at fDA or will be withdrawn as a Non-Participating Adult Student. - 4.
-If the student does not meet with the FDA Superintendent/Executive Director within 2 weeks of the third truancy, or if the FDA Superintendent/Executive Director does not approve the student's explanations of the truancy, the student will be withdrawn as a Non-participating Adult Student..
+Truancy Action Taken Step 1 Warning letter mailed to home address on file, giving potential legal consequences of being truant and notification of the responsibility for completing coursework (ORC 3321.19) Step 2 Letter mailed to home address on file, with additional notification of potential legal consequences.
+Student/parent are emailed.
+Home visit from Parent Liaison, Attendance Coach, Student Resource Aide, and/or Principal.
+Student/parent required to attend an Absence Intervention Meeting (AIM) at the FDA lab.
+May be required to attend tutoring.
+Step 3 The student will be contacted by phone and/or mail, and/or FDA Representative and ordered to surrender the FDA Computer issued to him/her.
+The student will have two (2) school weeks after the third truancy to meet with the FDA Superintendent/Executive Director to explain any reasons behind the Truancy.
+After meeting with the student, The FDA Superintendent/Executive Director will decide if the student will be allowed to continue to be enrolled at FDA or will be withdrawn as a Non-Participating Adult Student.
+If the student does not meet with the FDA Superintendent/Executive Director within 2 weeks of the third truancy, or if the FDA Superintendent/Executive Director does not approve the student's explanations of the truancy, the student will be withdrawn as a Non-participating Adult Student.
 The effective date of the withdrawal will be the last school day of the third truancy week.